xieyuheng/cicada-baremetal/README.md

 WARNING
 ======================================
-system is very unstable currently, please do NOT use it for something that require stability.
+system is very unstable currently, please do NOT use it for something that requires stability.

 what is cicada ?
 ======================================